Chalking the door: Epiphany

 Chalking the door is done most commonly on Epiphany Day itself.
 However, it may be done on any day within the Epiphany season.
 In some localities, the chalk used to write the Epiphanytide pattern is blessed by a Christian priest or minister on Epiphany Day, then taken home to write the pattern.

 The Christian custom of chalking the door has a biblical precedent as the Israelites in the Old Testament marked their doors in order to be saved from death; likewise, the Epiphanytide practice serves to protect Christian homes from evil spirits until the next Epiphany Day, at which time the custom is repeated.
 Families also perform this act to represent the hospitality of the Holy Family to the Magi (and all Gentiles); it thus serves as a house blessing to invite the presence of God in one's home.
 (Note: The blessing of homes, on whose lintels are inscribed the Cross of salvation, together with the indication of the year and the initials of the three wise men (C+M+B), which can also be interpreted to mean Christus mansionem benedicat, written in blessed chalk.

-This custom, often accompanied by processions of children accompanied by their parents, expresses the blessing of Christ through the intercession of the three wise men and is an occasion for gathering offerings for charitable and missionary purposes.)
+The custom of chalking doors, often accompanied by processions of children accompanied by their parents, expresses the blessing of Christ through the intercession of the three wise men and is an occasion for gathering offerings for charitable and missionary purposes.)

+Evangelical-Lutheran cleric Mindy Roll stated that for Christians who chalk their doors, the same serves the purpose of evangelism, with the hope "that each threshold, each conversation, each question might become part of God's radiant epiphany", being the Light of Christ for those who have not encountered Jesus.
+For Christian homes in neighbourhoods, Roll states that chalk-covered doors proclaim that "Christ is here".

 In 20th century Poland, the practice of chalking the door continued among believers as another way of asserting their Christian identity, despite the Eastern Bloc's state atheism and anti-religious campaigns.